diy/opensourcerer.diy.org/tutorial.md

 ![cloned files](http://diy-visualpedia.s3.amazonaws.com/cloned-files.png)

 ### Connect to Original
 We have one last thing to do.
 Because this is an open project, we can expect that may others will be doing the same as us: forking, cloning and making changes to the files.
 We want to make sure we're always working with the most up to date files.
 To ensure this, we'll connect our local copy to the DIY original so that we can **pull** in the most recent changes before we work on ours.
 If you go back to the DIY page for [Open-Sourcerer](http://www.github.com/diy/open-sourcerer), just like our fork had an address, this repo has an address too.
-You'll see the HTTP address near the top middle: `https://github.com/diy/open-sourcerer`.
+You'll see the HTTP address near the top middle.
 We're going to name this connection *upstream* (because this is where updates will come from).

 > should they type in their username@ here too?